LabRat404/Daily-Writer/README.md

 ```

 ## 🔮 Future
-Will add a simple summarise UI to view these daily log, amybe also a graph to visual my average mood? :D
+Will add a simple summarise UI to view these daily log, maybe also a graph to visual my average mood? :D